 The health and safety of our students, our staff and their families is our top priority.
 We want students and employees to feel comfortable and safe returning to school campuses.
 Our reopening plan incorporates recommendations and guidance from the Centers for Disease Control and Prevention (CDC), the New York State Department of Health (NYSDOH) and the New York State Education Department (NYSED).

-Stephen Nolan, District Health Coordinator and Chairman of the GASD SAFER Committee, will serve as the district’s COVID-19 Coordinator.
-Nolan will work closely with our Montgomery County Public Health Department and serve as a central contact for schools and stakeholders, families, staff and other school community members.
-He will also ensure the district is in compliance and following the best practices per state and federal guidelines.
+Stephen Nolan, District Health Coordinator and Chairman of the GASD SAFER Committee, is serving as the district’s COVID-19 Coordinator.
+Nolan continues to work closely with our Montgomery County Public Health Department and serve as a central contact for schools and stakeholders, families, staff and other school community members.
+He also works to ensure the district is in compliance and following the best practices per state and federal guidelines.
 Stephen Nolan may be reach at 518-843-3180, Ext.
-1012 or emailed at firstname.lastname@example.org.
+1012 or emailed at [email protected].